-Just like jet lag, a time change of even only one hour can affect your baby’s circadian rhythms (physical, mental and behavioural changes that generally follow a 24-hour cycle), and therefore her sleep schedule, for a few days.
-When my kids were babies (my daughter is now six and my twins are two-and-a-half), I found that everything shifted to be an hour earlier: Instead of waking up at 6:30 a.m., they were up by 5:30 a.m.
-And those early mornings can lead to overtired babies, and grumpy moms and dads.
+Just like jet lag, a time change of even only one hour can affect your baby’s circadian rhythms (physical, mental and behavioural changes that generally follow a 24-hour cycle) and therefore her sleep schedule for a few days.
+Those early mornings can lead to nap issues, overtired babies, and grumpy moms and dads.

-“It shouldn’t take more than a few days to adjust to a one-hour time change,” explains Weiss.
-(Flying across time zones and dealing with jet lag is a different matter.)
+“It shouldn’t take more than a few days to adjust to a one-hour time change,” says Weiss.
+(Flying across multiple time zones and dealing with jet lag is different.)

 While it may seem complicated, it really just means putting the baby down a little later, says Sophie Boisjoly, a mom of three in Gatineau, Que.
 Her youngest is eight months old.
 “It’s actually always gone very smoothly,” she says.
 “I push back the bedtime for a day or two and that’s it.”
 Remember that after daylight saving ends, it will also get darker earlier, which sometimes helps kids settle down at night.
 (On the other hand, it will get lighter earlier, too.)